 In the case of disability of the subscriber, the entire accumulated corpus can be withdrawn.
 In the case of the subscriber’s demise, the entire corpus is paid to the nominee/legal heir.

-Can the NPS account be closed prematurely?
+Can the NPS account be closed Prematurely?

 Premature exit from the Tier-I account is allowed after completing a minimum of 10 years in the NPS.
 In such cases, at least 80% of the accumulated corpus must be used to purchase an annuity, and the remaining 20% can be withdrawn as a lump sum.